 Endometriosis Bleeding and Types of Period Pain

-Heavy or irregular bleeding: Many experience very heavy flows, spotting between cycles, or bleeding that lasts longer than average.
+Heavy or irregular bleeding: Many with endometriosis experience very heavy flows, spotting between cycles, or bleeding that lasts longer than average.

 Two types of dysmenorrhea (period pain):